copier-org/copier/docs/updating.md

 -   Finally, it re-applies the previously obtained diff and then runs the post-migrations.

+### Handling of deleted paths

+Template-based files/directories that were deleted in the generated project are automatically excluded from updates.
+If you want to recover such a file later on, you can run `copier recopy` and recommit it to your repository.
+Subsequent updates for the path will then be respected again.

+An exception to this behavior applies to paths that are matched by `skip_if_exists`.
+Their presence is always ensured, even during an `update` operation.

 ### Recover from a broken update

 Usually Copier will replay the last project generation without problems.
 However,